Consensus decision-making at NATO

 • When a “NATO decision” is announced, it is therefore the expression of the collective will of all the sovereign states that are members of the Alliance.

-• This principle of consensus is applied at every committee level, which implies that all NATO decisions are collective decisions made by its member countries.
+• This principle of consensus is applied at every committee level, which means that all NATO decisions are collective decisions made by its member countries.

-Consensus decision-making is a fundamental principle which has been accepted as the sole basis for decision-making in NATO since the creation of the Alliance in 1949.
+Consensus decision-making is a fundamental principle.
+It has been accepted as the sole basis for decision-making in NATO since the creation of the Alliance in 1949.

 Facilitating the process of consultation and consensus decision-making is one of the NATO Secretary General's main tasks.